 Long service leave should be taken as soon as practical after your leave entitlement arises.
-You may be reminded by your bishop about your leave entitlement if it accumulates to 20 weeks.
+You may be reminded by your bishop about your leave entitlement if it accumulates to more than 20 weeks.
 Wherever possible, a period of long service leave should be at least 4 weeks.

 Your bishop is to approve the arrangements for the appointment of a locum for the period of a minister's leave.

-A minister will be expected to nominate a suitable person to be appointed as locum for the period of his leave.
+A minister can nominate a suitable person to be appointed as locum for the period of their leave, or liaise with their bishop for a suitable locum.